dvanderelst/GradStats/01 BasicsOfR/BasicProgramming.md

 #length <- 15 ## THIS IS A BAD IDEA
 ```

+### Trick 1: Using the up and down keys

+You can use the up and down keys to navigate through the history of
+commands you’ve entered.
+This is a very useful feature.

 ### The vector

 R is another basic variable in R. It’s the simplest type of variable